kalbasit/shabka/rfcs/0001-shabka-usage-design.md

 * Usage on a NixOS system, with root access.
   - Management of several hosts' configuration
   - Management of several users per-host.
+  - Management of a single users's configuration hosts-wide.
-  - Management of several users' configuration per-host.
+  - Management of a single users' configuration per-host.
 * Usage on a Darwin system, with root access.
   - Management of several hosts' configuration
   - Management of several users per-host.
+  - Management of a single users's configuration hosts-wide.
-  - Management of several users' configuration per-host.
+  - Management of a single users' configuration per-host.

 The expected outcome is a tool well-documented, easy to use, that can fit easily inside an existing workflow of managing NixOS and home-manager configurations.